shivalimavi/Wine-Quality-Prediction-ML/README.md

 ## Problem Definition and Roadmap

-In this project, we aim to predict wine quality using the UCL dataset and machine learning algorithms...
+In this project, we aim to predict wine quality using the UCL dataset and machine learning algorithms.

-...
-(Copy the rest of your problem definition and roadmap section here)